SuperOfficeDocs/superoffice-docs/docs/onsite-setup/upgrade/upgrade-scenarios-75-to-8.md

 For all scenarios where the customer does not have Customer Service already installed and configured:

-* Find SMTP server to use, and make sure relaying from Service server is enabled
+* Find SMTP server to use, and make sure relaying from CS server is enabled
-* Set DNS record ready for Service (support.company.com)
+* Set DNS record ready for CS (support.company.com)
-* Setup of the first mailbox in Service (to be able to handle bounces)
+* Setup of the first mailbox in CS (to be able to handle bounces)

 **Steps:**

 1. [Upgrade CRM Server][1]
 2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice 8 Windows client")
 3. [Install SuperOffice 8 Web][3]
 4. [Install SuperOffice 8 Service][4]